Leadership rules and team building are much-talked-about leadership topics in today’s business world.

 Help them problem solve personal issues that prevent their total focus on the team vision and purpose.
 Take an interest in their life and their well-being.

 3. Don’t Hit Anyone – Conflict Resolution

 The conflict that isn’t confronted is conflict unresolved.

 Leadership must be ready and capable to resolve conflicts, regardless of the magnitude of the problem.

 Leaders need to be skilled in relationship building with empathy, exhibiting a caring attitude about individual success and professional growth.

 Create team accountability practices that enable individual team members to resolve internal conflicts.
 Resolve disruptive issues at the lowest level possible.

 Leadership requires a keen eye for disruptions in the personal lives of team members that interferes with their ability to perform at high levels of success.

 4. You Have to Look Good – Professional Appearance

 External perception is extremely important to the success of the overall team.
 Looking good goes beyond the physical appearance of team members.

 Looking good means your professional appearance is sharp, neat, and clean.
-Team appearance projects a professional customer service attitude that enhances the team abilities to meet the needs of the customer.
+Team appearance projects a professional customer service attitude that enhances the team’s abilities to meet the needs of the customer.

 This extends to your physical plant, which to the customer, indicates your team and organizational pride.

 Each team member looks good because they feel that the organization is an extension of themselves – their pride, their professionalism, and their desire to deliver top-notch customer service.

 Leadership team-building practices – just as in NASCAR and with sailing teams – is a key to organizational success.
 Team cohesion requires a caring and empathetic attitude to keep people performing at top-notch levels of performance.